mose/cogbot/README.md

 you will be prompted to create a configuration file in ~/.cogbot/cogbot.yml When this is done you can launch again and it will just run according to your configuration.

+## Development

+    git clone git@github.com:mose/cogbot.git
+    cd cogbot/
+    bundle install --path vendor
+    ruby -Ilib bin/cogbot start

+To reload plugins while developing, you can issue, on a channel where your bot is sitting:

+    .m reload myplugin

 ## Contributing

 1. Fork it